sqlmapproject/sqlmap/Usage.md

 You can manually tell sqlmap to test for this type of SQL injection with a specific character by using option `--union-char` with desired character value (e.g. `--union-char 123`).

+### Table to use in FROM part of UNION query SQL injection

+Option: `--union-from`

+**TODO**: needs updating.

 ### DNS exfiltration attack

 Option: `--dns-domain`

-DNS exfiltration SQL injection attack is described in paper [Data Retrieval over DNS in SQL Injection Attacks](arxiv.org/pdf/1303.3047), while presentation of it's implementation inside sqlmap can be found in slides [DNS exfiltration using sqlmap](http://www.slideshare.net/stamparm/dns-exfiltration-using-sqlmap-13163281).
+DNS exfiltration SQL injection attack is described in paper [Data Retrieval over DNS in SQL Injection Attacks](http://arxiv.org/pdf/1303.3047.pdf), while presentation of it's implementation inside sqlmap can be found in slides [DNS exfiltration using sqlmap](http://www.slideshare.net/stamparm/dns-exfiltration-using-sqlmap-13163281).

 If user is controlling a machine registered as a DNS domain server (e.g. domain `attacker.com`) he can turn on this attack by using this option (e.g. `--dns-domain attacker.com`).
 Prerequisites for it to work is to run a sqlmap with `Administrator` privileges (usage of privileged port `53`) and that one normal (blind) technique is available for exploitation.
 That's solely the purpose of this attack is to speed up the process of data retrieval in case that at least one technique has been identified (in best case time-based blind).
 In case that error-based blind or UNION query techniques are available it will be skipped as those are preferred ones by default.